-Les Garrigues comes from a 2.5-hectare plot with a section of 80-year-old Grenache vines located in the village of Courthézon and just outside the boundary of Châteauneuf-du-Pape.
-The soils here are a fine, pebbly, red clay covered galets and planted with gnarled, mistral-blown vines.
+Les Garrigues comes from a 2.5-hectare plot with a section of 100-year-old Grenache vines located in the village of Courthézon and just outside the boundary of Châteauneuf-du-Pape.
+The soils here are a fine, pebbly, red clay covered with galets and planted with gnarled, mistral-blown vines.
 In terms of terroir, these vines express themselves more like Châteauneuf than a Côtes-du-Rhône.
 Hence Les Garrigues is made in a similar fashion as the estates Châteauneufs – 25% whole cluster fermentation in oak vats, a 21-day maceration with daily, manual pigeage followed by aging in a single foudre.
 Only 3000 bottles are made on average in each vintage.

 Isabelle Sabon explains Les Garrigues in this short video from our friends at Jysk Vin.